Minirogue/HoloCanon/README.md

 # SWMediaTracker (published as HoloCanon)
 An Android app for tracking consumption of canonical Star Wars media.
 I started writing this app for myself to help me pick out books when I went to the library.
 Eventually, I realized there might be others out there who wish to use it, so I cleaned it up for production and it is currently published on the Google Play store at https://play.google.com/store/apps/details?id=com.minirogue.starwarscanontracker.

-## Installation
-The easiest way to install the latest version is through the Google Play store at the link above.
-Otherwise, you will need to compile the APK from this code and sideload it yourself (surely you can find a guide online for how to do this).
-Note that this code is missing app/build.gradle (for reasons), so you can't quite compile it as is and will need to add the build.gradle yourself.
-I plan to include it in a later commit, but it isn't a high priority.

 ## Usage
 The app has three main screens.
 * The entry screen ("About This App" in the drawer menu) displays a welcome message, recent updates, and disclaimers.